kissartisan/laravel-nuggets/README.md

  ### 15. Shortcut for Polymorphic table

-When creating Polymorphic relations you are will most likely creating a column for id & type like this:
+When creating Polymorphic relations you will most likely create a column for id & type like this:

     $table->integer('subject_id')->unsigned();
     $table->string('subject_type');